DeepGraphLearning/RNNLogic/README.md

 ## Introduction

-RNNLogic focuses on knowledge graphs, which are collections of real-world facts, with each fact represented by a (h,r,t)​-triplet.
+RNNLogic focuses on knowledge graphs, which are collections of real-world facts, with each fact represented by a (h,r,t)-triplet.
 As collecting facts is expensive, knowledge graphs are imcomplete, and thus predicting missing facts in a knowledge graph is an important problem with growing attention.
 Such a problem is known as **knowledge graph reasoning**.

 RNNLogic solves knowledge graph reasoning by learning **logic rules**, which have been proved to improve the *interpretability* and *precision* of reasoning.
 To do that, RNNLogic employs a **rule generator** and a **reasoning predictor**.
 The rule generator is parameterized by a RNN, which is able to model and generate chain-like rules.
 The reasoning predictor follows stochastic logic programming, which uses a set of logic rules as input to predict the answers of queries.
 Given a query, the rule generator generates a set of logic rules, which are fed into the reasoning predictor.
 The rule generator further applies the logic rules to the existing knowledge graph for predicting the answer.